Social Media in the Workplace: Employer Rights and Obligations

 Implementing a Workplace Social Media Policy

-• The employer reserves its right to monitor employee social media accounts and activities that are public, conducted using company devices, or that take place during work hours.
+• Workplace Conduct: The employer should reserve its right to monitor employee social media accounts and activities that are public, conducted using company devices, or that take place during work hours.
+It should also prohibit posting content that violates company rules, is disruptive to the workplace, or is harassing.

-• Employees should refrain from posting negative comments or commentary that may negatively impact the employer’s reputation or branding.
+• Non-disparagement clauses.
+The policy should prohibit employees from posting negative comments or commentary that may negatively impact the employer’s reputation or branding.
 This should include restrictions about how employees talk about the business, its clients, and other employees.
 However, it is important that these provisions don’t prevent the disclosure of workplace harassment or discrimination (read more on this here), or other protected rights, including those granted under the National Labor Relations Act

 If you need assistance implementing a social media policy in your workplace, reach out.
 We’re here to help!